EventStore/documentation/docs/commercial-tools/cli-tool.md

 ### Connecting and authentication

-Using the CLI tool requires specifying an Event Store node by passing the URL with the `--serveurl` option, and your admin credentials with the `--username` and `--password` options:
+Using the CLI tool requires specifying an EventStoreDB node by passing the URL with the `--serveurl` option, and your admin credentials with the `--username` and `--password` options:

 ```bash
 es-cli --serverurl="http://localhost:2113" --username=admin --password=changeit